Blind shots are one of the greatest joys – or treacheries – in links golf, depending upon your opinion.

 No. 6 at Lundin Golf Club, Scotland

-Comment: Players climb up a viewing tower (pictured above) to make sure it’s safe to hit a blind tee shot on this short 331-yard par 4 called “Spectacles”.
+Comment: Players climb up a viewing tower (pictured) to make sure it’s safe to hit a blind tee shot on this short 331-yard par 4 called “Spectacles”.
 It plays similar to the shot of the same name at Carnoustie, flying over a pair of bunkers cut into the dunes.
 Beware of the out of bounds along a road down the right side.

 No. 3 and no. 7 at Machrihanish Golf Club, Scotland